kaleidos/grails-postgresql-extensions/README.md

 [![Build Status](https://drone.io/github.com/kaleidos/grails-postgresql-extensions/status.png)](https://drone.io/github.com/kaleidos/grails-postgresql-extensions/latest)

 This is a grails plugin to use postgresql native elements such as arrays, hstores, json,... from a Grails application.

-For this first version only support for arrays and some query methods has been implemented.
-More query methods and more types will be added in the future.
+Currently the plugin supports arrays and hstore and some query methods has been implemented.
+More native types and query methods will be added in the future.

 * [Installation](#installation)
 * [Configuration](#configuration)